midhxn/midhxn/README.md

 #### Things I am challenging myself with:
-- Waking up earlier to make good use of the day
+- Waking up earlier to make good use of the day🤖
-- Coding at least 6 hours a day
+- Coding at least 6 hours a day😎
-- Upgrading python,js skills
+- Upgrading python,js skills🥶